China | Greater Bay Area Sightings project

 It was pouring rain when we arrived.
 We were given some heavy duty rain gear and had lunch before Ringo and I headed out to the horse racecourse |

-Rain pouring down the bus window as head towards the city | After lunch selfie with former Los Angeles-based AFP photographer Mark Ralston (C) with his Hong Kong girlfriend Irene and Nick Ut and Ringo Chiu.
+Rain pours down the bus window as we head towards the city | After lunch selfie with former Los Angeles-based AFP photographer Mark Ralston (C) with his Hong Kong girlfriend Irene and Nick Ut and Ringo Chiu.
 We all covered news and events in LA for the wire services (EPA, AP, AFP and Reuters)

-Happy Valley racecourse scenes | Ringo Chiu (C) | Hong Kong
+Happy Valley racecourse scenes | Ringo Chiu | Hong Kong

 Stopped at the Night Market which was almost empty.
-I was hoping to acquire a wooden junk model - my dad had bought us a couple and I remember being entertained and frustrated with the intricate rigging and sails.
+I was hoping to acquire a wooden junk model - my dad had bought us a couple and I remember being entertained and frustrated at the same time with the intricate rigging and sails.
 However, it appears those are no longer made and fetch quite a price for collectors.
 I saw one on eBay for $1,600.
 I like to buy street art and came across Newman and his paintings and ended up buying one of a junk in Hong Kong harbor |

 Night Market scenes | Newman holds the painting I bought | Hong Kong